fleetingthoughts/obsidian/Math.md

 - Real analysis: Modern Techniques and their Application- Folland
     + More of a senior book
 ### Complex Analysis
+### Number Theory
+- Introduction to the Theory of Numbers - Hardy
+- Classical Introduction to Modern Number Theory by Ireland and Rosen
+    - Review on relative difficulty of the books [here](https://math.stackexchange.com/questions/2313176/number-theory-book-recommendation)
 ### Algebra
 - Abstract Algebra - Dummit and Foote
     - highly regarded undergraduate book mentioned frequently [On StackExhange](https://math.stackexchange.com/questions/54839/good-abstract-algebra-books-for-self-study?noredirect=1&lq=1)
 ### Topology
+Topology - Munkres
+    - acknowledged as a good intro to the topic [here](Math#^84322d)
 ### Applied
 - [Methoden der mathematischen Physik - Courant and Hilbert](https://en.m.wikipedia.org/wiki/Methoden_der_mathematischen_Physik)
 ### Linear Algebra and numerical methods